snakamura/log/drafts/monoid_f_algebra_free1.md

-# F-Algebra of monoid and free monoid, part 1
+# Initial F-Algebra of monoid and free monoid, part 1

 Monoid has two operations `mappend` and `mempty` that satisfy some conditions such as associativity law and unit law.
 When you ignore these conditions, you can express monoid as a combination of these two operations.